KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

 The first thing we do is initialize an `$index` to `0`.
 Then we add the condition that `$index` must be less than `$data.count`.
 Finally, we specify that every time we loop that me must increase the index by `1`.
 In this case `$index++` is short for `$index = $index + 1`.

 Whenever you are using a `for` loop, pay special attention to the condition.
 I used `$index -lt $data.count` here.
 It is very easy to get the condition slightly wrong to get an off by one error in your logic.
-Using `$index -le $data.count` or `$index -lt ($data.count - 1)` are every so slightly wrong.
+Using `$index -le $data.count` or `$index -lt ($data.count - 1)` are ever so slightly wrong.
 That would cause your result to process too many or too few items.
 This is the classic off by one error.

 ### Switch loop